• Skip to primary navigation

 • Pour chocolate into mini cupcake papers and use a spoon to draw a layer of chocolate up the sides and make a cup.

-• Add about 1 teaspoon of pumpkin butter into each cup.
-I didn't even wait for the chocolate to harden but you can if you want.
-Then pour on a chocolate coating.
-Freeze for 1-2 hours; refrigerate after that.
+• Add about 1 teaspoon of unset (soft) pumpkin fudge into each cup.
+I didn't even wait for the chocolate shell to harden but you can if you want.
+Then pour on a chocolate coating top.
+Refrigerate for 10 minutes to set chocolate.

 Nutrition